minoshim/qasMHD/README.md

 - `1D/SERIAL/` contains serial codes for one-dimensional problems.
 - `2D/` contains serial and MPI parallel codes for two-dimensional problems.
 - `3D/MPI/` contains MPI parallel codes for three-dimensional problems.
-- `common/` contains central functions for MHD simulations.
+- `common/` contains central functions for the simulation.
 - `license/` contains license documents.
 - `mpi/` contains functions for MPI parallelization.
-- `Makefile` to make libraries there.
+- `Makefile` to make libraries here.
 - `Makefile.inc` to define environment variables.
 - `Readme.md` is this file.
 - `libmympi.a` is the library generated from `mpi/`.